postlight/parser/src/extractors/custom/README.md

 This is all you'll need to know to handle most of the fields Mercury parses (titles, authors, date published, etc.).
 Article content is the exception.

-### Cleaning content
+### Cleaning content from an article

 An article's content can be more complex than the other fields, meaning you sometimes need to do more than just provide the selector(s) in order to return clean content.

-For example, sometimes an article's content will contain related content that doesn't translate or render well when you just want to see the article's content.
-The clean key allows you to provide an array of selectors identifying elements that should be removed from the content.
+For example, sometimes an article's content will contain related content (e.g., _Read also_) that doesn't translate or render well when you just want to see the article.
+The `clean` key allows you to provide an array of selectors identifying elements that should be removed from the content.

 Here's an example: